actigraph/StudyAdminAPIDocumentation/sections/subjects.md

     GET /v1/studies/{studyId}/subjectsbyidentifier/{subjectIdentifier}

-**Note:**  The {subjectIdentifier} field should always be prefixed with the subject's site identifier if it exists.
+**Note:**  The {subjectIdentifier} field should always be prefixed with the subject's site identifier (if it exists).
 For example, a subject with a "001" identifier in a site with a "333" identifier should denote "333001".

 **Response:**